 Greencastle, May 7, 1863.
-The undersigned have this day (May 7, 1863.

-formed a coparinership, under the name and stylf Irwin & Rhoads, and having purchased the whole stock of goods, lately belonging to A. L. In WIN & Son, respectfully inform the people of Green castle and surrounding country, that they will con inue the business on the South-east corner of the Public Square, where they invite all persons need ing Hardware.
-Oils and Paints to give them a cal. and examine their stock.
-Most of the goods have been purchased before the advance in prices in the cities, and will be sold greatly below their present value.
-Persons in need of Building Hardware, can bhtain it at this house, cheaper than any where else in the county.
-Come where you can always get the worth of your money.
+The undersigned have this day (May 7, 1863, formed a copartnership, under the name and style of Iuwin & Rhoans, and having purchased the whole stock of goods, lately belonging to A. L. Ir, wir & Sox, respectfully inform the people of Greencastle and surrounding country, that they will continue the business on the South-east corner of the Public Square, where they invite all persons needing Hardware, Oils and Paints to give them a call and examine their stock.
+Most of the goods have been purchased before the advance in prices in the cities, and will be sold greatly below their present and homes-homes of American farmers, surround-value.
+Persons in need of Building Hardware, can ed by gardens, crchards, fields and comforts of civobtain it at this house, cheaper than any where else in the county.
+Come where you can always get the in the county. worth of your money.

 JAMES M. IRWIN.

 CHARLES W. RHODES.

 Greencastle, May 12, 1863.-tf.

-DARLOR and Cook gas Burning Coal Stoves, within a two hours' ride out of Philadelphia.
+SALE BILLS PRINTED HERE, NEATLY AND within a two hours ride out of Philadelphia of the control of the

-the latest styles, at J. W. BARR's.
-SOLON ROBINS
+CHEAP W